 Things are slowly returning to normal!
-The women’s classes are currently held on Tuesdays (19:40-20:40) & Fridays (17:40-18:40), subject to the pandemic changing everything all the time.
-Please check the latest schedule or, still better, get in touch to find out what we’re doing!
+The women’s classes are Tuesdays & Fridays, 19:40-20:40, subject to the pandemic changing everything all the time and term breaks.
+Please get in touch to find out what we’re doing!
 New students are very welcome all year round.

-Classes are traditionally held at Queen Edith Primary School, Godwin Way, Cambridge, CB1 8QP, in the Large Hall, although in current lockdown times the locations are varied.
+Classes are traditionally held at Queen Edith Primary School, Godwin Way, Cambridge, CB1 8QP, in the Large Hall, although in lockdown times the locations are varied.

 The Original Martial Arts Uniting Ladies, abbreviated Ori-MAUL, is a women-only class for ages 13+.
 We cover windows and doors to allow for privacy, comfort, and traditional martial arts training.
-As we are not allowed in our regular halls, we ask all members joining in online to ensure no male housemates can see the computer.
+For any online training, we ask all members joining in online to ensure no male housemates can see the computer.

 Additional sessions, often held at weekends, include mat sessions, meditation, and anything else our members fancy sharing!
-Details are posted in the class schedule.
+Details are posted in the (private) club google calendar.